Dave's Travel Pages

 The most unique things about Kuelap are the 30 metre high defensive wall, and the circular stone huts inside.

-reconstructed hut in Kuelap
+Reconstructed hut in Kuelap

 How the experts think a hut may have looked.
 There is, however, absolutely no evidence of a conical shaped roof, and certainly it is not seen in the rest of Peru.